Pat Arrowsmith: Running for Parliament

 Arrowsmith was an unsuccessful candidate of the Radical Alliance, a CND splinter group, for Fulham in the 1966 and 1970 general elections.

-She stood as an Independent Socialist candidate, campaigning for Troops Out of Ireland and supported by the Trotskyist Socialist Unity party against the then Prime Minister, James Callaghan, in his constituency of Cardiff South-East in the parliamentary general election of 1979.
+Arrowsmith stood as an Independent Socialist candidate, campaigning for Troops Out of Northern Ireland and supported by the Trotskyist Socialist Unity party against the then Prime Minister, James Callaghan, in his constituency of Cardiff South-East in the parliamentary general election of 1979.
 During Callaghan's customary acceptance speech on re-election, Arrowsmith carried on sustained heckling.
-Callaghan, in an avuncular response to the heckling, remarked that it was the first time he had "conducted a duet in returning a vote of thanks, and that it was not a particularly tuneful duet."
-He then suggested that Arrowsmith might be invited to take the platform, which she did, while he, his supporters and all the other candidates left the hall.
+Callaghan, in response to the heckling, remarked that it was the first time he had "conducted a duet in returning a vote of thanks, and that it was not a particularly tuneful duet."
+He then suggested that Arrowsmith might be invited to take the platform, which she did, while he, his supporters, all the other candidates and the returning officer left the hall.
 However, her short speech was broadcast on the BBC.
-It demanded a withdrawal of British troops from Ireland and self-determination for its people.
+It demanded a withdrawal of British troops from Northern Ireland and self-determination for its people.

 Personal life

 Arrowsmith was involved in a personal relationship with a fellow peace campaigner, Wendy Butlin, who was also one of the original signatories for the Committee of 100.
-Ineligible to qualify for her father's inheritance unless she were married to a man, Arrowsmith married poet Donald Gardner for one day before having the marriage annulled.
+Ineligible to qualify for her father's inheritance unless she were married to a man, Arrowsmith married poet Donald Gardner for one day, before having the marriage annulled.
 She then donated some of the money to various political causes, including Gay Pride Week 1979.

+Arrowsmith died on 27 September 2023, aged 93.

 Publications

-Arrowsmith has published several novels and works of poetry.
+Arrowsmith published several novels and works of poetry.
 Her archive and personal papers are held at the LSE Library in London.